When you close your eyes and think of Costa Rica, you probably imagine dense green jungles thriving with wildlife.

 You may be able to spot turtles, manta rays, sharks, eels and sea cucumbers.
 There are at least 35 species of coral and 123 species of fish, so there’s plenty to see!

-The best months for snorkeling and scuba diving are between February and April.
+The best months for snorkelling and scuba diving are between February and April.
 During this time the water will be at a good temperature and have good visibility.